Hydro electric power generation with low Hydraulic head

 By extending pressure pipeline in to the upstream reservoir, hydro power will boost in a hydro electric power plant.This new hydro power generation technology provides an extension of enclosed pipe in to the head waters from the combination of intake structure, penstock and turbine generator.
 Idea of providing an extended pipe length is to stream line the flow, that is usually coming without speed.

-The low head hydro power generator illustrated here is intended to use for river current minimum of 15-20 fts hydraulic head and mini hydro power plants to produce electricity.
+The hydro power generator illustrated here is intended to use for river current with low hydraulic head and mini hydro power plants to produce electricity.
 This method is applicable to hydro power plants of higher capacity also.
 An existing power generator can be easily modified to optimize its power using this method.
 To facilitate the pressure pipeline inside the reservoir, a channel or trench is excavated to extend the pressure pipe line in horizontal direction, if the reservoir bed is steep and intake level is dropped near the dam.
 This way existing hydro power generators having short penstock lengths can be improved by providing additional pipe length inwards to the reservoir from intake.

 Many dam based hydro power generators were built without providing sufficient length in penstock, between intake and turbine.
 Even these hydro power stations can be modified to boost power with the improvement described here.
 This type of power plant is suitable for lowland rivers with sufficient flow.
 Most low head, low flow hydro power sources are not exploited since standard hydro power generation techniques cannot be employed in such conditions.